Loading...

 The Opportunity to Choose Your Investments

-Investors who participate in either AcreTrader or FarmTogether have the opportunity to decide which farms they will fund from among a diverse offering.
-I really like being able to make my own choices.
+Investors participating in AcreTrader or FarmTogether can decide which farms to fund from among a diverse offering.
+I like being able to make my own choices.
 Some farmland investing platforms automatically invest your money in a particular real estate portfolio, which may not necessarily meet my overall goals.

 See Related: How to Become an Impact Investor [Step-By-Step Guide]